mikethefifth/jamf_connect_pam/README.md

 ## Deployment
 To deploy the authorization/sudo pam module to machines you need components.
 1. A Jamf Pro policy that runs the script in this repository `jamfconnect_pam_authorizationWrite_v1.sh`.
 	This can be set to *recurring* or *ongoing* frequency depending on your environment.
-2. A Jamf Pro Policy that installs auth_file (this has a list of all the authorization rewrites you want to make on the target systems). `authorization_list.txt` in this repository.
+2. A Jamf Pro Policy that installs auth_file (this has a list of all the authorization rewrites you want to make on the target systems).
+	`authorization_list.txt` in this repository.
 This policy needs to have a custom trigger of `authFile`, scoped to `All Computers`, and set to an `ongoing` frequency.
-3. A Jamf Pro policy that installs Jamf Connect Login since that is needed for all of the authorizaiton calls.
+3. A Jamf Pro policy that installs Jamf Connect login window plug-in, since that is needed for all of the authorizaiton calls.
 In the script in this repository, it uses *Jamf Connect Login Trigger* as a trigger but this can be changed.
 4. A Jamf Pro Configuration profile that pushes the PAM module settings to the client.
 Please refer to the **Set Keys for the PAM Module** section for the keys to include.
-5. An Okta app that the user must have to make any sudo/authorization requests on the mac.
-Refer to **Create an Okta Application to handle Authentication** for configuration.
+5. An Okta app that the user must have to make any sudo/authorization requests on the Mac.
+Refer to **Create an Okta Application to handle authentication** for configuration.
-6. Depending if you use Jamf Connect Login for logging into Macs, you will have to edit the authchanger command or you will have undesirable results.
+6. Depending if you use Jamf Connect Login for logging into Macs, you will have to edit the authchanger command.